-According to the 2018 Jetbrains Python Developers Survey, Django and Flask are by far the two most popular Python web frameworks.
-It's no surprise that Flask moved past Django to take the top spot considering that the web development industry has been trending toward smaller frameworks, microservices, and "serverless" platforms over the past five or so years.
+According to the 2022 JetBrains Python Developers Survey, Django and Flask are by far the two most popular Python web frameworks.
+While Django has traditionally been the most popular Python web framework, Flask moved past Django to take the top spot a few years ago, which is no surprise considering that the web development industry has been trending toward smaller frameworks, microservices, and "serverless" platforms over the past eight or so years.

 Django and Flask have mature communities, are widely supported and popular, and offer productive approaches to application development, letting you focus your time and energy on the unique parts of your application rather than the core scaffolding.
 In the end, both frameworks are used to develop web applications.
 The key difference lies in how they achieve this goal.
 Think of Django as a car and Flask as a bike.
 Both can get you from point A to point B, but their approaches are quite different.
 Each has its own best use cases.
 The same goes for Django and Flask.